DD2480-group16-VT25/assignment4-report/report.md

 Scope: The code that is affected is related to the fundamental input html element and this will affect a lot of components using this element causing them to achive the wanted behavior and thus compliant with WCGAG.

-## Requirements for the new feature or requirements affected by functionality being refactored

-Optional (point 3): trace tests to requirements.

 ## Code changes

 ### Patch